icopy-site/awesome-cn/docs/awesome/css-protips.md

 }
 ```

-Learn more about styling for this pattern in [Ire Aderinokun](https://github.com/ireade/)'s [original post](http://bitsofco.de/styling-broken-images/).
+Learn more about styling for this pattern in [Ire Aderinokun's post](http://bitsofco.de/styling-broken-images/).

 <sup>[back to table of contents](#table-of-contents)</sup>